oneaudit/openpoc/README.md

 ## License 📄

-This project is licensed under the MIT License.<br>
+This project is licensed under the GNU GPL v3.0 License.<br>
 You are free to use, modify, and distribute this software with proper attribution.
 See the [LICENSE](LICENSE) file for full details.